Skip to product information

 This foil underfloor heating system provides even, comfortable radiant warmth across the entire floor surface.
 The reinforced aluminium foil construction ensures consistent heat distribution, helping create an efficient and cost-effective heating environment throughout the home.

-How Does the Foil Heating System Work?
+How Does Foil Underfloor Heating Work?

-Ideal Room Shapes and Installation Flexibility
+Ideal Room Types & Installation Flexibility

 Best Flooring Types for Foil Heating

-Engineered Wood and Laminate Flooring Compatibility
+Engineered Wood & Laminate Considerations

-• Avoid wood flooring thicker than 18mm.
+• Avoid flooring thicker than 18mm

 Installation Overview

-1. Roll heating mats out in parallel runs.
+1. Roll out heating mats in parallel runs

-2. Maintain approximately 20mm spacing between runs and 50mm clearance from walls.
+2. Maintain spacing between runs and walls

 Why Choose Eco Friendly Heating & Flooring